HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 # Quickstart

-> ⚠️: **IMPORTANT:**
-> The GPU usage on Windows 10 machines is not working at this moment due to some TensorFlow and NVIDIA compatibility issues.
-This issue is under development (alternatives like conda are considered [here](https://github.com/HenriquesLab/DL4MicEverywhere/tree/Pass-to-conda)) and discussed [here](https://github.com/HenriquesLab/DL4MicEverywhere/issues/24).

 **Launch the notebook selection GUI:**

 Double-click the launcher in the DL4MicEverywhere folder that has the same name as your system (e.g., `Windows_launch` for Windows operating systems).
 A GUI will automatically pop-up.